tenzir/threatbus/plugins/apps/threatbus_zmq_app/README.md

 ## Configuration

-The plugin uses ZeroMQ to communicate with the
-[VAST bridge](https://github.com/tenzir/threatbus/tree/master/apps/vast).
-The
-plugin serves as a ZeroMQ endpoint for the bridge to connect with.
-It uses three endpoints.
-One for managing subscriptions (and thus snapshot requests).
-The other two endpoints are for plain pub-sub operations.
+The plugin uses ZeroMQ to communicate with applications, like the [VAST bridge](https://github.com/tenzir/threatbus/tree/master/apps/vast).
+The plugin serves three ZeroMQ endpoints to connect with.
+One endpoint for managing subscriptions (and thus snapshot requests).
+The other two endpoints are plainly for pub-sub operations.

 ```yaml
 ...